Ishushan02/Cervical-Cancer-Detection-Using-Vision-Transformer/README.md

 | Superficial-Intermediate | Normal healthy cells      | No                       |
 | Parabasal                | Immature, often harmless  | Sometimes                |
 | Koilocytotic             | HPV-infected cells        | Can lead to cancer later |

-Let me know if you want this in a chart or image format!

 ## Patch Embedding